joeypizzas/browser-form/README.md

-# template-js
+# Browser form

-Template repo for HTML/CSS/JS projects
+A simple browser form to practice JS validation.
+Built for TOP by [joeypizzas](https://github.com/joeypizzas).